Snider Cardiovascular Institute

 Named after the physician who brought the first intensive care unit to Fairfield Medical Center, the Snider Cardiovascular Institute brings together more than 30 physicians with specialties in cardiology, interventional radiology, vascular services, internal medicine, family practice, nephrology and cardiothoracic surgery for the advancement of cardiovascular care in Southeastern Ohio.

-The Fairfield Medical Center Snider Cardiovascular Institute is dedicated to the progression of cardiovascular care in our community.
-At its foundation is a team of multidisciplinary physicians who work together to develop and implement protocols that improve patient care delivery, including the speed at which care is delivered.
+The Fairfield Medical Center Snider Cardiovascular Institute is dedicated to the progression of heart care in our community.
+At its foundation is a team of multidisciplinary physicians who work together to develop and implement protocols that improve cardiovascular patient care delivery, including the speed at which heart care is delivered.
 Institute physicians are committed to providing community education about the risk factors, signs and symptoms and ways to prevent cardiovascular disease.

 To contact the Snider Cardiovascular Institute, call 740-689-6893.